zeq1568/TrustedInstaller-CMD/README.md

 Contributions are welcome!
 If you have suggestions or improvements, feel free to open an issue or submit a pull request.

 ## Contact
-For any questions or inquiries, feel free to reach out via Discord: [Your Discord Server](https://discord.gg/fJNucwSM).
+For any questions or inquiries, feel free to reach out via Discord: [/home/zeq1568](https://discord.gg/uM74wd9SgN).

 ---